ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

 where:

 - port name: ASYN port name (usually PLC)
-- address: ip address of the PLC
+- address: ip address of the PLC and emulator port.
+Should be of the form $(PLC_IP):$(EMULATOR_PORT=), where PLC_IP is a macro in the GUI.
 - protocol: which protocol to use
     - "TCP": use TCP communication
-    - "TCPNOHEAD": use TCP comms, but without TCP header.
-This is required (and should only be used for) the devsim emulator
+    - "TCPNOHEAD": use TCP comms, but without FINS-TCP header.
+This is required (and should only be used for) the devsim IOC tests
     - anything else: use UDP protocol
 - simulate: whether to simulate calls
     - 0: Do not simulate (real device or devsim)